 What is Spoofing?

 Spoofing is a disruptive algorithmic trading practice that involves placing bids to buy or offers to sell futures contracts and canceling the bids or offers prior to the deal’s execution.
-The practice intends to create a false demand or false pessimism in the market.
+The practice intends to create a false picture of demand or false pessimism in the market.

 By creating a false sentiment in the market, a trader can manipulate the actions of other market participants and change the price of a security.
 Subsequently, by reacting to the fluctuations, a spoofer can earn a profit.
-Therefore, spoofing is considered a way of market manipulation.
+Therefore, spoofing is considered a form of market manipulation.

 Spoofing became prominent with the rise of high-frequency trading (HFT).
 High-frequency trading allows the execution of large trade orders in a very short time.
 Given the advantages of HFT, spoofing gains an immense scope that provides opportunities for moving the prices of the securities to a larger extent and earning higher profits.